 Specific Rules for our Personal Message (PM) system

 - All the General Rules listed above are applicable to PMs

 - You may not send unsolicited PMs to other members for commercial or other non “bona fide” purposes.

 - Personal Messages are “personal” by definition and cannot be posted or shared without the consent of all parties.
 The only exception are PMs to/from AFF Moderators and Administrators which could be shared internally amongst this group.

 - If you have received a PM which you believe is in breach of any of our rules, please contact us with the details.

 Notwithstanding the Rules listed above, these 4 Guidelines are a simple reminder of what is NOT PERMITTED on AFF:

 - Posting obscene or offensive content

-- Attacking/bullying/threatening other members
+- Attacking/bullying/threatening and being disrespectful of other members

 - Discussing Moderator actions